browsertherapy/browsertherapy.github.io/README.md

 # Browser Therapy
-Browser Therapy's goal is to represent the browser as a medium of self-expression.
+Browser Therapy's goal is to present the browser as a medium of self-expression.

 ## License
 Copyright 2020 Tony Grimes and contributors